waritheddine/TANA/README.md

 (5)  The output

       The main files are :
-       (5.1) The output of the alignment is located in the file "alignment_TANA.data".
+       (5.1) The output of the alignment is located in the file "alignment_TANA_rnd1.data".
 Each protein is represented by a string (separated by a tab), and each interaction is on a single line.
        (5.2) The affectation of the gene annotations for each protein belonging to the N input networks is located in the file "affectProtToGene.txt".